scottstts/prompt_lib/visuals/visual_suggestion_system_prompt.md

 **[NARRATION SCRIPT INPUT]**

-> "Since the landscape of AI changes so quickly, we offer some suggestions to *stay updated*.
-The most optimal source is *AI news and newsletters*.
-However, to be more closely informed, you should *follow key AI researchers* on social media.
-Another complementary option is to keep an eye on *coding specific benchmarks*."
+> "Since the landscape of AI changes so quickly, we offer some suggestions to stay updated.
+The most optimal source is AI news and newsletters.
+However, to be more closely informed, we should follow key AI researchers on social media.
+Another complementary option is to keep an eye on coding specific benchmarks."

 **Your Required Output:**